Skip to Content

-Outgoing, jovial, and communicative — those are some core characteristics of extroverted people.
-But there are a lot of misconceptions about extroverts.
-Some claim that extroverts tend to be bad listeners, they don’t like alone time, or they are shallow conversationalists.
+Outgoing, high-energy, and communicative are some core characteristics of extroverted people.
+However, there are also many misconceptions and assumptions about extroverts.
+Some claim that extroverts tend to be bad listeners, don’t like alone time, or are shallow conversationalists, but those couldn’t be further from the truth.

-So, what separates extroverts from introverts, and why do you need to know this?
-The ability to identify an extroverted person, whether it’s in your family, friend group, or workplace, will help you understand how their minds work and how you can best interact with them.
+The key to understanding people lies in identifying their habits and patterns.
+Recognizing an extroverted person, whether it’s in your family, friend group, or workplace, will help you understand how their minds work and how you can best socialize with them.

 1. Extroverts Are Energized by Socializing